klyneajido/klyneajido/README.md

 - Open-source projects
 - Web development
 - Data science and machine learning
-- Blockchain technology
 - Artificial Intelligence
+- Mobile Development

 ## 🌱 I’m currently learning ...

 I believe in the power of continuous learning and staying up-to-date with the latest advancements in the tech world.
 Currently, I am focusing on:

+- NextJS
-- JavaScript concepts
+- Augmented Reality
-- Exploring Python frameworks for data analysis and machine learning
 - Mobile Development
 - Artificial Intelligence